sora.observer

 Parameters:

-• mode (str) – Local or greenwich time.
-If mode set 'local' calculates the sidereal time for the coordinates of this object.
-If mode set 'greenwich' calculates the Greenwich Apparent Sidereal Time.
+• mode (str, optional, default=’local’) – Local or Greenwich time.
+If mode is 'local', calculates the sidereal time for the coordinates of this object.
+If mode is 'greenwich', calculates the Greenwich apparent Sidereal Time.

 Returns: